 The NRC members are responsible for completing the Board PE Form.
-The Company Secretary will generate a summary of the Board performance evaluation results for the NRC Chairman to review, before submitting to the Board for final endorsement.
+The Company Secretary will generate a summary of the Board performance evaluation results for the NRC Chairman to review and evaluate, before submitting to the Board for final review, evaluation, and decision on the follow-up actions to address areas for improvement.